 A land acquisition process has allowed the campus to expand, shifting its center of gravity to what was historically the campus periphery.
-Taking advantage of its new geographic boundaries, the campus is reorganized around a grand central axis of public open spaces (central gardens and squares of the campus) and major pedestrian paths that establish a new backbone for the university from East to West, stitching the old campus with its new building fabric both on infill and acquisition parcels.
-Singular collaborative and community-oriented buildings (a new library, a student center and recreation center) together with spaces dedicated to teaching and learning, research, entrepreneurship, take place along the new sequence of public spaces, creating centrally located, multipurpose-oriented student life and academic destinations for the campus.
+Taking advantage of its new geographic boundaries, the campus is reorganized around a grand central axis of public open spaces (central gardens and squares of the campus) and major pedestrian paths that establish a new backbone for the university from east to west, stitching the old campus with its new building fabric both on infill and acquisition parcels.
+Singular collaborative and community-oriented buildings (a new library, a student center, and a recreation center) together with spaces dedicated to teaching and learning, research, and entrepreneurship, take place along the new sequence of public spaces, creating centrally-located, multipurpose student life and academic destinations for the campus.

-New vehicular and pedestrian accesses along the campus’ extended footprint establish new fronts and connections between the campus and its neighborhood opening the campus to the city.
-While the location of new schools and faculties gravitate to the center of the campus, university extension programs (postgraduate, continuing education, executive education) are located at and have access on the edges of the campus, fostering a greater connection with the surrounding community.
-Other university extension programs such as a preparatory school and university housing, are located in external land parcels, located in close proximity to the main campus.
+New vehicular and pedestrian accesses along the campus’ extended footprint establish new fronts and connections between the campus and its neighborhood, opening the campus to the city.
+While the location of new schools and faculties gravitate to the center of the campus, university extension programs (postgraduate, continuing education, executive education) are located at the edges of the campus, fostering a greater connection with the surrounding community.
+Other university extension programs, such as a preparatory school and university housing, are located in external land parcels in close proximity to the main campus.

-As part of the initiative to increase the sustainability of the campus the Master Plan balances the amount of building development with the redevelopment and densification of the natural landscape.
-The Master Plan preserves the image of the campus as a green oasis or garden in the city, and counters the effect of the surrounding urbanization, preventing greater processes of soil erosion and helping to minimize air pollution caused by the growing street traffic that surrounds the campus.
+As part of the initiative to increase the sustainability of the campus, the master plan balances the amount of building development with the redevelopment and densification of the natural landscape.
+The master plan preserves the image of the campus as a green oasis and counters the effect of the surrounding urbanization, preventing greater processes of soil erosion and helping to minimize air pollution caused by the growing street traffic that surrounds the campus.
 The renewed campus fabric is part of an integrated ecosystem of water conservation and reuse.
 Using passive design means and renewable energy and technology, the new buildings and green spaces of the campus would be able to generate 80% of the electricity to be consumed daily by the university and its population.